moosetechnology/moosetechnology.github.io/src/content/docs/blog/2026-09-16-local-resolver-python.md

 In our implementation this all boils down to a single rule expressed in `visitFASTTCanBeVariable:` (see [below](#the-heart-visitfasttcanbevariable)): **a write access declares and bind, a read access binds**.
 Everything else is scope management around that rule.

-:::note[**A note on "first write access"**: the "declaration" is the *lexically* first write access (or parameter, or walrus) in a scope — but not necessarily the first at runtime.]
+:::note[]
-A variable assigned inside a branch that is not taken, or behind a condition that is false, is still the declaration for the resolver.
+**A note on "first write access"**: the "declaration" is the *lexically* first write access (or parameter, or walrus) in a scope — but not necessarily the first at runtime.A variable assigned inside a branch that is not taken, or behind a condition that is false, is still the declaration for the resolver.
 This may sound wrong if you think of declarations as a runtime concept, but local resolution is not about execution semantics: its purpose is to **link all the entities that represent the same variable in the source**.
 For that purpose, the lexically first declaration is a good enough anchor — it gives us a stable, deterministic reference point for every name in a scope, regardless of control flow.
 :::

 ### A scope stack